Part One: Technology and Infrastructure

-Huawei’s presence in 5G infrastructure has become ubiquitous and entrenched.
-This rise has been facilitated through generous funding from the Chinese government and exclusive access to the domestic Chinese market.
+Huawei’s presence in 5G infrastructure has become ubiquitous and entrenched, but escalating U.S. pushback along all links of the 5G global supply chain has been intense.
+Huawei’s rise has been facilitated through generous funding from the Chinese government and exclusive access to the domestic Chinese market, but it is facing increasing obstacles to expanding internationally in the face of increasing resistance in the EU, the U.S. crippling of its supply chain, and the fallout from the COVID-19 pandemic.
 In the next installment of FP’s 5G Power Map, we will examine the potential effects of Huawei’s rise on global competitiveness and will dive deeper into the implications of the ongoing trade tensions between the U.S. and China.
-As both the U.S. and China threaten export controls and more tariffs, we will illustrate the potential ramifications along the entire 5G supply chain and what this could mean for the development of 5G networks globally.
+As both the U.S. and China remain embroiled in an ongoing trade war, with both sides tightening laws around technology exports and enacting sweeping tariffs, we will illustrate the potential ramifications along the entire 5G supply chain and what they could mean for the development of 5G networks globally.
 Crucially, we will examine how the competitive landscape in 5G exemplifies the diverging business models of Western and Chinese companies, and we will lay out what businesses outside of the telecom industry need to know to navigate this evolving environment.

 Written by Christian Perez.
 Edited by Allison Carlson.
 Copyedited by David Johnstone.
 Design and development by Andrew Baughman.
 Art direction by Adam Griffiths.
 Graphics by Colin Hayes for Foreign Policy.
 Photos by Getty Images.